top of page

 Title/Summary- Limits total aggregate number of units of residential real property that can be purchased

 This is not currently an HOA bill- but it could/should be.
 Nevada law does not limit the number of units an entity can purchase in an HOA.
+Corporate owners would have the effectively unlimited resources to hire lobbyist and influence legislators.
 Limits should be in place to prevent situations where a single entity could potentially exert undue influence over the HOA's decision-making or operations, potentially harming other residents.
 Limits could also prevent a developer from retaining ownership a large number of units long after the initial construction phase for control purposes.
+Read more in a Nevada Current article.

 I have reached out to the sponsor.